Finite model theory for pseudovarieties and universal algebra: preservation, definability and complexity: Introduction

-We make frequent use \emph{uniform local finiteness} for finitely generated classes: this means a class of structures in which for all $n$, there exists $m$ such that the $n$-generated substructures have size at most $m$.
+Recall that a class is \emph{locally finite} if for every $n$, the $n$-generated substructures are finite.
+For classes of finite objects this notion is degenerate, but the next notion is not.
+A class is \emph{uniformly local finite} if for all $n$, there exists $m$ such that the $n$-generated substructures have size at most $m$.
 In most cases, what we really use is the less well-known concept \emph{regularly locally finite}, which means that there are only finitely many $n$-generated substructures up to isomorphism, all finite.
-In finite signatures however, these concepts are equivalent, see Bezhanishvili~\cite{bez} (noting that we have bypassed consideration of whether the class in question is hereditary by including ``substructures'' in the definition).
+In finite signatures however, uniform and regular local finiteness are equivalent, see Bezhanishvili~\cite{bez} (noting that we have bypassed consideration of whether the class in question is hereditary by including ``substructures'' in the definition).
 All classes of relational structures are uniformly locally finite, as there is no generation power.
 The following lemma is folklore and we omit the easy proof. \begin{lem} Let $\mathscr{K}$ be a uniformly locally finite class of algebras of the same finite signature.
 Then the pseudovariety generated by $\mathscr{K}$ is also uniformly locally finite. \end{lem}